2i2c-org/docs/user/interface.md

 # Choose the interface

-There are a three main interfaces available on the 2i2c Hubs.
+There are a three main interfaces available on the 2i2c JupyterHubs.
 You may choose from each of these by altering the URL of your session.
-For example, here is the general structure of a URL for your personal 2i2c Hub session:
+For example, here is the general structure of a URL for your personal 2i2c JupyterHub session:

 ```
 https://<your-hub>.pilot.2i2c.cloud/user/<your-username>/<your-interface>